mahuntington/data-science-notes/python.md

 You can conceptualize a list of lists however you want

+### ACTIVITY

-**ACTIVITY: How would you change the previous example so that each inner list is a column?**
+How would you change the previous example so that each inner list is a column?

 ## Access an element of a list